Ernest Lawrence: Big Science

 The 184-inch cyclotron was completed with wartime dollars from the Manhattan Project.
 It incorporated new ideas by Ed McMillan, and was completed as a synchrocyclotron.
 It commenced operation on November 13, 1946.
 For the first time since 1935, Lawrence actively participated in the experiments, working with Eugene Gardner in an unsuccessful attempt to create recently discovered pi mesons with the synchrotron.
 César Lattes then used the apparatus they had created to find negative pi mesons in 1948.

 Responsibility for the national laboratories passed to the newly created Atomic Energy Commission (AEC) on January 1, 1947.
 That year, Lawrence asked for $15 million for his projects, which included a new linear accelerator and a new gigaelectronvolt synchrotron which became known as the bevatron.
 The University of California's contract to run the Los Alamos laboratory was due to expire on July 1, 1948, and some board members wished to divest the university of the responsibility for running a site outside California.
-After some negotiation, the university agreed to extend the contract for what was now the Los Alamos National Laboratory for four more years and to appoint Norris Bradbury, who had replaced Oppenheimer as its director in October 1945, as a professor.
+After some negotiation, the university agreed to extend the contract for what had become the Los Alamos National Laboratory for four more years and to appoint Norris Bradbury, who had replaced Oppenheimer as its director in October 1945, as a professor.
 Soon after, Lawrence received all the funds he had requested.